 These stories are, of course, linked.
 Concentrations of income and opportunity at the very top might well make progress at the very bottom harder, in some cases – for political, economic or social reasons.
 And more money, generated by taxing the super-rich, would give more options to those governments that do want to act.

 But at present too much analysis and attention in the development sector is given to the first story.
 This has led to a situation where people want to believe that inequality is important, but they don’t quite know why.
 Answering that question requires us to grapple with the second type of inequality.
 And that, in turn, requires better information.
 At present, the empirical foundations of our inequality debates are far too weak.
-Perhaps that is the most basic inequality of all: between those of us who are counted, and those of us who are not.Make a donation
+Perhaps that is the most basic inequality of all: between those of us who are counted, and those of us who are not.Support Aeon: make a one-off donation